CistusF/Discord-Spotify/README.md

+**IMPORTANT: Native support for displaying your current Spotify track on Discord is coming soon along Rich Presence, so this program is mostly obsolete by now!**

 # Discord-Spotify

 Simple Node.js bot for getting your current playing song in Spotify and mirroring it to your Discord status.